DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 python3 run.py --help
 ```

+The scripts `varas_experiments_plotter.sh` and `alizadeh_experiments_plotter.sh` provide examples of how to run the program to generate various graphics.

 ## Available Options

 ### Input

-The `-i` option specifies the name of file containing the data to be used for plotting the graphic.
+The `-i` option specifies the name of the file containing the data to be used for plotting the graphic.
 This file can either be an actual data file or a configuration file.
 Refer to the [Selecting the Graphic to be generated](#selecting-the-graphic-to-be-generated) section to determine the required file type for each graphic.

 #### Data file